Elsa2090/Itachi_md/Lazack/Readme.md

-I'm always am still finding the best base to lazack md
+I'm always am still finding the best base to Itachi md

-lazack md is still a simple and small project
+Itachi md is still a simple and small project

 base of this bot is blade md, sector md and suhail md